allegheny-computer-science-203-s2021/practical01/README.md

 this repository will fail, as evidenced by a red &#x2717; appearing in the commit logs.

-This assignment invites a developer to implement, document, and automatically test a Python program called `termfrequency/compute_tf_monolith.py`.
+This assignment invites a developer to fix, finish implementing and document a Python program called `termfrequency/compute_tf_monolith.py`.
-In addition to fixing the bugs in this program and fully documenting it, you must extend, describe, and fully implement automated testing strategy in the `checks/check_compute_tf_monolith.py` file.

 When you use the `git commit` command to transfer your source code to your GitHub repository, [GitHub Actions CI](https://github.com/features/actions) will initialize a build